Performing Arts Courses

 Acting Shakespeare

-Description: Students will learn techniques for understanding and acting Shakespeare’s works.
+Description: Students will learn techniques for understanding and acting in Shakespeare's works.
 Most important is that students find acting Shakespeare fun and enlightening.
-Emphasis will be put on learning to turn Shakespearian acting into a physical experience including stage combat, appropriate expressiveness, and clowning.
-The student will come away from the class wanting more Shakespeare in his/her life.
+Emphasis will be put on learning to turn Shakespearean acting into a physical experience, including stage combat, appropriate expressiveness, and clowning.
+An appreciation for the uniqueness of Shakespeare's works is a central goal of the course.

 Advanced Acting Techniques

 Description: In Advanced Acting Techniques, students will build on techniques learned in Basic Acting and Performing Arts Seminar.
-The course will include Michael Chekhov’s Acting Techniques, the basics of the Stanislavsky Method, and Boleslavsky’s ideas in his book Acting.
-Students will gain an understanding of acting through the ages from Greek chorus to Victorian melodrama to modern theatre.
+The course will include Michael Chekhov's Acting Techniques, the basics of the Stanislavsky Method, and Boleslavsky's ideas.
+Students will gain an understanding of acting through the ages, from Greek chorus to Victorian melodrama to modern theater.
 A performance piece will be chosen, and students will be required to take on a character or characters and present a performance to the public.

 Basic Acting Techniques